sathyamvellal/sathyamvellal.github.io/source/blog/_posts/2014-08-23-welcome-to-pes-opensource.md

 description: >-
   This post is mainly targeted to the students of PES Institute of Technology/PES University, Bangalore.
-disclaimer: >-
-  Note: This is a blog post from an older version of this website.
-Links and styles on this page might not work/render as expected.
 published: true
 tags: ['old_blogpost']
 ---
-<div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>

 Hey there!
 This post is mainly targeted to the students of PES Institute of Technology/PES University, Bangalore.
 If you are not, and are new to the Open Source Movement, you can still find a lot of useful information here.
 You can also learn the ways of PES Open Source, and join our movement in making educational institutions a place of more knowledge and productivity.